"... Man shall not live on bread alone..."

 Christian missionary support:

 The mission is financed and built by a cooperative and invested support of local christians that would like to serve the local community as missionaries.
 Individuals would serve by giving personal time and resources.
 Serving would come from lay and professional people with experience and skills in business, medicine, education, construction, the arts and the law.
-Financial support would come from churches businesses and individuals.
-The mission will not be licensed as a 501(c)(3) business but will be a not for profit community service organization.
-Church groups of all ages and talents (missionaries) would have the opportunity to bless the Auburn Gospel Mission residence with creative forms of interactive fellowship.
+Financial support would come primarily from churches businesses and individuals.
+The mission will be licensed as a 501(c)(3) not for profit business and never seek or rely on government grants or support.
+Church groups of all ages and talents would have the opportunity to support and bless the Auburn Gospel Mission and residence with creative forms of interactive fellowship.

 Building the foundation: